 - Have atherosclerosis

-For information about aneurysm treatment options at Tampa General Hospital’s Cardiovascular Center Aorta Program or to refer a patient, call (813) 394-5554 Monday through Friday, 8:00 a.m. - 4:30 p.m.
+For information about aortic aneurysm and the treatment options at Tampa General Hospital’s Heart and Vascular Institute Aorta Program or to refer a patient, call (813) 394-5554 Monday through Friday, 8:00 a.m. - 4:30 p.m.

 To transfer patients after business hours, call the TGH Transfer Center at 1-800-247-4472.